 Co-authored with Emma Webster, Music From Out There, In Here: 25 Years of the London Jazz Festival (Norwich: UEA/AHRC, 2017).
 A 50,000-word book, contains preface by John Cumming, founding director of London Jazz Festival, 77 colour and b&w images and photographs, index.
 Free download—click on title link!

 Supported with funding from an Arts and Humanities Research Council award, for The Impact of Festivals project (£77,313; 2015-16).

 Editor, The Pop Festival: History, Music, Media, Culture (London: Bloomsbury, 2015).
-Includes editor’s introduction, 13 international chapters, one photo-essay, 63 other b&w images and photographs, index.
+Includes editor’s introduction, 13 international chapters, one photo-essay (by Alan Lodge), 63 other b&w images and photographs, index.

 Shakin’ All Over: Popular Music and Disability (Ann Arbor MN: University of Michigan Press, 2013).
 Includes 32 b&w images and photographs, index.

 Supported with an Arts and Humanities Research Council Research Leave award (£39,597; 2010-11).

 Radical Gardening: Politics, Idealism & Rebellion in the Garden (London: Frances Lincoln, 2011).
 Includes 79 b&w and colour images and photographs, index.

 Publication supported with a small grant for photography permission fees from the Stanley Smith (UK) Horticultural Trust (£1,000; 2009).

 Co-editor, with Christopher Williams, Michael Goddard, Neil Foxlee and Egidija Ramanauskaite.
 Subcultures and New Religious Movements in Russia and East-Central Europe (Oxford: Peter Lang, 2009).
 Cultural Identity Studies series, vol. 15.
 Includes two editors’ introductions, 15 international chapters, 16 b&w photographs, and index.